-The maintenance activities on the aircraft are conducted by MFA as an approved maintenance organisation under approval number AMO/2017/25.
+The maintenance activities on the aircraft are conducted by MFA as an approved maintenance organization under approval number AMO/2017/25.

-Malaysia Airport Sdn Berhad MASB is the organisation licenced by the Ministry of Transport to operate, manage, and maintain the airport.
+On the other hand, Malaysia Airport Sdn Berhad MASB is the organisation licenced by the Ministry of Transport to operate, manage, and maintain the airport.